BlueBrain/nexus-iam/docs/src/main/paradox/api-reference/acls.md

 # Access control lists

-Access to any resource in the system is protected by an ACL.
+Access to any resource in the system is protected by ACLs.
 Assuming a nexus deployment at `http(s)://nexus.example.com` and resource address of `/v0/{address}` the following operations should apply to all resources for authenticated users:

+## Authentication and authorization

+Access to the ACL on a particular resource is protected by the ACL itself.

+This implies that the caller (i.e. the client sending an HTTP request to perform any of the following actions) must have the `own` permission for administrative tasks (*create*, *add*, *subtract*, *clear*, *fetch all*) and the `read` permission to fetch its own permissions.

+See @ref:[Authentication](auth.md) to learn about the authentication mechanism.

+## Bootstrapping

+By default, the IAM service gives `read` and `own` rights to the LDAP groups defined as administrators in the system internal configuration settings.

+This is done by setting permissions to the top-level, root resource path `/` for these groups.
+The root ACL can be subsequently modified by users belonging to administrator groups.

+**Note**: Be careful when modifying top-level permissions, as it can results in locking everyone out, or on the contrary, giving full ownership to everyone, including anonymous users.
+No checks about the sanity of such an operation are performed by the service.

+## Actions

 ### Fetch own permissions on a resource